MechanicalRock/twitter-blurb-generator/module4/index.md

 ### Create a ProfilePicture component

 1. Create a file named `ProfilePicture.ts` in `components/TweetPreview`.
 2. The component should show the logged in user's profile picture (https://next-auth.js.org/getting-started/client).
+Since we're using Twitter, we can use the `image` property from the session object.
+3. The component should be a circular image with a height of 3em and a margin-right of 1em.
+4. The component should be important from `TweetPreview.ts` and used in the Dialog.

 <details>
   <summary>Solution</summary>